-The Pre-Need Fund increased by \$82,448 over the prior year.
-The District continued to account for pre-need sales within this fund for the fiscal year.
+The Pre-Need Fund decreased by \$329,860 over the prior year.
+The District continued to account for preneed sales within this fund for the fiscal year but reduced the outstanding interfund receivable.

 FACTORS AFFECTING CURRENT FINANCIAL POSITION

 The District is heavily reliant on generating at-need and pre-need sales to help operations.
 Any disruption in the number of services performed during a given year will have a dramatic impact on the level of spending the district can accommodate with spending down reserves.